Detecting asset price bubbles using deep learning

 The call prices for the SABR model admit an analytical approximation\footnote{We compute these approximations using the library available at \\ \hyperlink{https://github.com/google/tf-quant-finance/tree/master/tf_quant_finance/models/sabr}{\texttt{https://github.com/google/tf-quant-finance/tree/master/tf$\_$quant$\_$finance/models/sabr}}..}, see for example \cite{piiroinen2018asset}.
 For the Sin model, on the other hand, we are not aware of any way to analytically compute or approximate the prices, so we rely on Monte-Carlo approximations with $200000$ simulations and time step $0.01$.

 We take $61$ maturities equally spaced from $T_1=2$ to $T_l=5$ and, as in Section \ref{sec:localvol}, two groups of $100$ equally spaced strikes: one from $K_1=1$ to $K_m=3.5$ and one from $K_1=3$ to $K_m=5.5$.
-We consider three different classes of processes for the underlying, in all cases with initial value $X_0=2$: \begin{itemize} \item A set of displaced CEV models with same specifications as in Section \ref{sec:localvol}, that is, in particular, with randomly varying exponent and displacement; \item A set of SABR models \eqref{eq:F}-\eqref{eq:sigma} with parameters $\alpha=0.5$, $\gamma=1$ and $\sigma_0=1$.
+We consider three different classes of processes for the underlying, in all cases with initial value $X_0=2$: \begin{itemize} \item A set of displaced CEV models with same specifications as in Section \ref{sec:localvol}, that is, in particular, with randomly varying exponent and displacement; \item A set of SABR models \eqref{eq:F}-\eqref{eq:sigma} with parameters $\alpha=0.5$, $\gamma=1$ and $\sigma_0=0.5$.
 We let the correlation $\rho$ between the process and the volatility be randomly chosen and a priori different for any underlying: in particular, we set it to be uniformly distributed in $[-0.8,0]$ in half of the cases (the ones where the underlying is a true martingale) and in $(0, 0.8]$ in the other half of the cases (the ones where the underlying is a strict local martingale). \item A set of Sin models \eqref{eq:S}-\eqref{eq:v} with parameters $v_0=0.5$, $\alpha=1$, $\kappa=0$, $\sigma_2=-0.5$, $a_1=1.8$ and $a_2=1.2$.